gerizcha/youtube_trending_analysis/README.md

 -------------
 I am using lottts of libraries here, but guess what?
-I only installed and imported ONE LIBRARY --- pyforest --- You will thank me later B-)
+I only installed and imported ONE LIBRARY --- pyforest --- You can thank me later B-)
 -------------

 Link dataset : https://drive.google.com/drive/folders/1JFhDSfs4vzWuCdsBFObEp5sVLQMo-dR1
+-
 Explanation video (in Bahasa) : https://youtu.be/5AW1cok8t1U